jRodriguezIV/FrontEndPortfolioProject/README.md

 When prompted for a search, the user will recieve a number of results which include the searched term.

-This information gives is listed out as follows :
+This information given is listed out as follows :
 "Brand Name",
 "Generic Name",
 "EPC" or "Established "Pharmacologic Class",